blister-pack/odinproject_javascript_course/README.md

 - Finished 1st exercise on padding

 --28/02/2024
-- Keep going on the CSS exercises
+- Keep going on the CSS exercises; finished margin and padding exercises
+- Getting started on Flexbox